-For details on the process for allocating capacity for the transport of dangerous goods, see chapter 4.7 and for the relevant services, see Section 5 and Section 7.
+For details on the process for allocating capacity for the transport of dangerous goods, see chapter 4.7.

 3.4.5 TEST TRAINS AND OTHER SPECIAL TRAINS

 There are two different types of test trains:

 - trains to test the performance and condition of new rail vehicles; - trains to test the performance and condition of rail vehicles after repair.